YashSaxena75/JavaWorld/day2-access-modifier.md

 }
 ```
-now what if the child class is public , can we access the protected member outside the package ? answer is NO
+now what if the class is public , can we access the protected member outside the package directly by importing it ? answer is NO
-but what if the class is public but method is protected ? can  we access it outside the package ?
+but what if the class is public and member is protected , can  we access it outside the package using child class ? answer is YES , let's see how.

 ```
 //first.java